QuentinRa/blog.quentinra.dev/info/assembly/functions/stack.md

 Do you remember that ``pc`` is the current instruction and ``lr`` the next one?

-Then if you are calling a function, at the end, the function must know what will be the next instruction but we only know that at the first line of our function like which line in the main should have been the next one so you need to store it.
+Then if you are calling a function, at the end of the code, the function must know what will be the next instruction but we only know that at the first line of our function like which line in the main should have been the next one so you need to store it.